Join us on Saturday, January 31, 2026 for

 History and Purpose:

-The Montgomery County Commission for Women organized the first Women’s Legislative Briefing in January 1980, co-sponsored by 12 community and women’s organizations.
-Except for 1982, the briefing has been presented annually.
-The number of co-sponsoring organizations has grown dramatically with over 65 co-sponsors.
-The number of participants has also increased significantly, more than tripling from approximately 200 in 1981 to more than 750 in 2019.
-The WLB was held virtually in 2020 for the first time in accordance with CDC guidelines due to the Pandemic.
+The Montgomery County Commission for Women hosted the first Women’s Legislative Briefing in January 1980, originally co-sponsored by 12 community and women’s organizations.
+Except for a single year in 1982, this briefing has been presented annually, making this its 45th anniversary.
+The number of co-sponsoring organizations has grown dramatically, with over 65 co-sponsors.
+The number of participants has also increased significantly, more than tripling from approximately 200 in 1981 to over 700 in 2018.
+What began as a local initiative has evolved into a regional event, drawing participants from across the state of Maryland.

-To emphasize the role of women as key to policymakers, keynote speakers in the past have included:
+To emphasize the role of women as key to policymaking, keynote speakers in the past have included:

 Rosie Rios, 43rd Treasurer of the United States